100% Pure Seed. No Fillers. Non GMO.

 Gently sloping fields, meadows or forest edges are ideal for naturalizing bulbs like daffodils.
 Daffodils can grow in just about any soil as long as it is well-drained and not too compacted.
 Daffodils need sun but little maintenance.
 Early-blooming cultivars of daffodils can be planted at the edge of the woods as they will receive enough sun to ripen foliage before most trees leaf out.
 Mowing will need to be delayed wherever daffodils are naturalized and be sure keep free range chickens of ducks away from where daffodils grow.

 Once an area has been chosen for naturalizing, decide what color and how many bulbs the site will accommodate, as well as what cultivar will do well in that spot.
 Daffodil bulbs can tolerate some crowding, especially in natural areas outside garden beds, but they do best when they are spaced 3-6 inches apart.
 Remember, nature works in curves rather than rows, and naturalizing is a casual affair.
-To be sure to keep the end result informal, landscapers recommend planting bulbs in irregular clumps and drifts of like colors.
+To be sure to keep the end result informal, landscapers recommend planting bulbs in irregular clumps and drifts of similar colors.
 A pleasingly relaxed effect can be achieved by tossing bulbs to be naturalized one handful at a time and planting each bulb where it happens to land.

 Plant daffodils in the fall about 2-4 weeks before the ground freezes.
 Before planting in a grassy area, lower the mower for the last mowing of the fall to give the bulbs maximum access to sun and warmth when they will need it in early spring.
 Be sure to use bulbs soon after obtaining them, the best bulbs feel firm and heavy and show no signs of mold or rot.